ankitapuri/DSA-guide/README.md

 - If a folder already exists, add your codes to it
 - Make sure that there would be no repetitions on the same language

+#### for any serious queries email me at puriankita30@gmail.com along with the screenshot of your problem.